thebrickgoat/burnout/README.md

 # burnout
-life's too short. a expo app built to give every day something new
+life's too short. an expo app built to give every day something new before the sun explodes.